-Each semester, students whose grade point average is between 3.75-4.00 will receive "First Honors".
+Each semester, students whose grade point average is 3.75 or higher will receive "First Honors".
 Students who are on the "Honor Roll" for the first three quarters receive a special award at the academic awards ceremony in May.

 2. National Honor Society